jakoch/awesome-composer/README.md

 - [Composer-Yaml](https://github.com/igorw/composer-yaml) - This tool converts composer.yml to composer.json.
 - [Studio](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
 - [OctoLinker Browser Extension](https://github.com/OctoLinker/browser-extension) - Enables you to navigate Composer/NPM dependencies on Github.
+- [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.

 ## Scripts